What is a Fungicide?

 Understanding and recognizing what different lawn diseases look like can help you come up with a better strategy for treatment.
 Below are pictures and descriptions of eight common turfgrass diseases that can be found throughout homeowner lawns.

-When you suspect brown patch in your lawn, some things to look for include circular patches of brown, tan or yellow blighted grass ranging from five inches to several feet wide.
-The symptoms tend to vary depending on the type of grass, soil and sunlight you have.
-This disease is commonly found in turfgrasses from spring through fall.
-Effective active ingredients in fungicides include: azoxystrobin, azoxystrobin with propiconazole, pyraclostrobin (with triticonazole) and fluoxastrobin.
+When you suspect a brown patch in your lawn, some things to look for include circular patches of brown, tan, or yellow blighted grass ranging from five inches to several feet wide.
+The symptoms tend to vary depending on the type of grass, soil, and sunlight you have.
+This disease is commonly found in cool season turfgrasses during the summer.
+Effective active ingredients in fungicides include azoxystrobin, azoxystrobin with propiconazole, pyraclostrobin (with triticonazole), and fluoxastrobin.
 See the fungicide products table with active ingredients near the bottom of this blog for more details.
+Learn more.

 Gray Leaf Spot

-Gray leaf spot causes significant damage to mostly St. Augustinegrass and ryegrass, however, tall fescue and centipedegrass can also be damaged.
+Gray leaf spot causes significant damage to mostly St. Augustine grass and ryegrass, however, tall fescue and centipede grass can also be damaged.
 Physical symptoms look like leaf spots on grass blades that are tan and gray in color with a surrounding purple or brown outline of the spots.
 Damaged leaf tips can become hooked or twisted.
 This disease tends to appear in warm and humid weather such as summer and early fall.
-Effective active ingredients found in fungicides include: azoxystrobin, azoxystrobin with propiconazole and thiophanate-methyl.
+Effective active ingredients found in fungicides include azoxystrobin, azoxystrobin with propiconazole, and thiophanate-methyl.
+Learn more.

 Dollar spot looks like sunken, circular patches that measure approximately two inches in diameter.
 The patches are generally brown or straw-colored and can combine overtime to create larger shapes.
 The infected grass blades have yellow-green lesions with reddish-brown edges.
 The affected roots also darken.
-Dollar spot commonly affects bermudagrass, zoysiagrass, creeping bentgrass, tall fescue and ryegrass.
+Dollar spot commonly affects bermuda grass, however in very few instances, it can be found in zoysia grass, creeping bentgrass, tall fescue and ryegrass.
 Fungicides with effective active ingredients for dollar spot include one of the following: propiconazole, azoxystrobin with propiconazole or triadimefon.
+Learn more.

 Pythium blight commonly appears in cool season grasses such as creeping bentgrass, annual bluegrass, rough bluegrass and perennial ryegrass.
 Pythium blight spreads quickly and affects the leaves and crowns, which in turn kill the grass.
 This turfgrass disease occurs when dew periods are longer in the summer and evening temperatures reach around 68 degrees Fahrenheit.
 Grass with excessive nitrogen applications becomes especially susceptible.
 Visual symptoms include small, circular patches of collapsed, water-soaked leaves.
 Infected grass dies and becomes matted.
 Effective fungicides contain one of the active ingredients: mefenoxam, propamocarb, cyazofamid and fluopicolide.